talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 ## Task 1: Data Exploration and Customer Analysis

-In Task 1, I explored and cleaned the dataset.
-Formatting dataset:changed data type of Date column to the Date data type.
+- Explored and cleaned the dataset, formatting the Date column to the Date data type.

-Removing outliers: With help of box whisker plot.
+- Identified outliers using a box whisker plot.

-Developed metrics and examine sales drivers to gain insights into overall sales performance.
+- Developed metrics and examined sales drivers for overall sales performance insights.

-Created visualizations and prepare findings to formulate a clear recommendation for the client's strategy
+- Created visualizations and formulated clear recommendations for the client's strategy.

+**Insights:**
-Insights:Most sales is coming from Budget-Mid-age single/couples,then Mainstream-young single/couples.
-Highest number of customers are in Mainstream-Young Single/Couples segment.
+- Majority of sales come from Budget-Mid-age single/couples, followed by Mainstream-young single/couples.
+- Highest customer concentration in Mainstream-Young Single/Couples segment.

-Category Manager can focus more on TYRRELLS chips as Mainstream-young single/couples are tend to buy this chips by increasing the visibility of the product to attract customers of this segment.
+- Recommendation: Focus on TYRRELLS chips with increased visibility for Mainstream-young single/couples.

-## Task 2: Experimentation and uplift testing
+## Task 2: Experimentation and Uplift Testing

-** Using cleaned data from task 1 created measures to identify the controlled stores against each trial stores.
+- Created measures to identify controlled stores against each trial store based on sales revenue and number of customers.

-Useed R for data analysis and visualization and summarise findings and provide recommendations.

-**
-Insights:
+- Ranked potential controlled stores using Pearson Correlation and Magnitude distance.
+- Assessed performance by comparing sales and customer trends of trial stores against control stores.

+**Insights:**
+- Control stores for trials 77, 86, and 88 are 233, 155, and 237 respectively.
+- Store 77 and 88 show significant differences in at least two of the three months.

-## Task 3: Analytics and commercial application
+## Task 3: Analytics and Commercial Application

-In this task I created a power point presentation sharing the key insights extracted from Task 1 and Task 2 to the client using Pyramid Principle.
+- Created a PowerPoint presentation using the Pyramid Principle to share key insights with the client.

-And submited a report that incorporates data visualizations, key insights, and recommendations.
+- Submitted a report incorporating data visualizations, insights, and recommendations.

 ## Feedback and Reflection

 I greatly value the feedback received throughout the internship.

-Feel free to explore the respective folders to delve deeper into each task and project.
-Should you have any questions or wish to discuss my approach further, please don't hesitate to reach out via GitHub issues or connect with me on [LinkedIn](https://www.linkedin.com/in/yourname/).
+Feel free to explore respective folders for in-depth details on each task and project.
+If you have questions or want to discuss my approach further, please reach out via GitHub issues or connect with me on [LinkedIn](https://www.linkedin.com/in/talib-izhar/).

 Happy exploring! 🚀📈